Lower bounds on the quantum Fisher information based on the variance and various types of entropies: Conclusions

 \acknowledgments

-We thank I. Apellaniz, M. Kleinmann, M. Mosonyi, J. Pitrik, A. Vershynina, D. Virosztek, and G. Vitagliano for discussions.
-We acknowledge the support of the EU (ERC Starting Grant 258647/GEDENTQOPT, CHIST-ERA QUASAR, COST Action CA15220), the Spanish Ministry of Economy, Industry and Competitiveness and the European Regional Development Fund FEDER through Grant No. FIS2015-67161-P (MINECO/FEDER, EU), the Basque Government (Project No. IT986-16), the OTKA (Contract No. K83858), and the UPV/EHU program UFI 11/55.
+We thank I. Apellaniz, J. Calsamiglia, J. Ko\l ody\'nski, M. Kleinmann, K. Macieszczak, M. Mosonyi, J. Pitrik, A. Sanpera, T. Schulte-Herbr\"uggen, A. Vershynina, D. Virosztek, G. Vitagliano, and A. Winter for discussions.
+We acknowledge the support of the EU (ERC Starting Grant 258647/GEDENTQOPT, CHIST-ERA QUASAR, COST Action CA15220, QuantERA CEBBEC), the Spanish Ministry of Economy, Industry and Competitiveness and the European Regional Development Fund FEDER through Grant No. FIS2015-67161-P (MINECO/FEDER, EU), the Basque Government (Project No. IT986-16), the National Research, Development and Innovation Office NKFIH (Contract No. K124351) and the UPV/EHU program UFI 11/55.